digital-wolf-farm/html-css-style-guide/style/styleguide.md

             font-size: 12px;
         }
         ```
+    * There is no rules defined about nesting selectors in pure CSS - rule NOT USED: `"selector-nested-pattern": ""`.

 3. Selector specifity
     * Max value of specifity is not defined.
 It's up to a developer to create selectors that have specifity big enough to apply style to picked element and not too big to apply modification without `!important` or creating unnecessarily specified.
 Specifity is limited by rules provided in next points - rule NOT USED: `"selector-max-specificity": "1, 1, 1"`.